heblopez/back-explora-peru/README.md

-# 📞 Explora Peru API - Backend with TypeScript and Express
+# 💼🎒 Explora Peru API - Backend with TypeScript and Express

 The backend of the ExploraPerú project, designed to promote tourism in Peru, was developed using Node.js, Express, and TypeScript.
 This system provides a RESTful API to manage a list of tours, enabling create, read, update, and delete (CRUD) operations.
-It also handles information about users, travel agencies, bookings, payments, reviews, and more, utilizing PostgreSQL as the database.
+It also handles information about users, travel agencies, bookings and more, utilizing PostgreSQL as the database.
 With this infrastructure, tourists can book tours offered by certified agencies, enhancing their exploration experience in the country.

 ## 📑 Table of Contents